 1. Don’t Look At The Sun And Stay Indoors:

-- Sun’s radiation can be harmful when looked at directly.
+- Sun’s radiation can have harmful effects when looked at directly.
 You must take proper precautions if you are planning to watch it.

 - Watching the eclipse with naked eye can actually affect the exposure that your retina will have to the intense visible light of the sun.